KDE/digikam-doc/getting_started/installation.rst

 .. important::

     If you update digiKam to a new major version, for example from version 7 to version 8, we recommend you first backup :ref:`your database files <database_intro>`, since the internal schema may have changed.
 Typically, digiKam is able to migrate tables from an older version to a new one, and all of this is done automatically at startup.
-But it's always better to save these important digiKam files before upgrading the application.
+But it's always better to save these important files before upgrading the application.
 See the :ref:`Database Backup <database_backup>` section in this manual for more recommendations.

 If you use a bundle such as the official Linux AppImage, macOS package, or Windows installer, the application can be updated using the :menuselection:`Help --> Check For New Version menu entry`.
 See the updates settings :ref:`on the Behavior page <behavior_settings>` of the configuration dialog.